-Party Earth Review Popular with cliquish trust-fund kids and well-heeled twenty-somethings, GoldBar has set itself apart from generic dance-club lounges with its stunning all-gold décor punctuated with some tasteful graffiti.
-The fashionably... ... read full review
+Party Earth Review Popular with cliquish trust-fund kids and well-heeled twenty-somethings, GoldBar has set itself apart from generic dance-club lounges with its stunning all-gold décor punctuated with some tasteful graffiti... ... read full review

 389 Broome Street

 4, 6: Spring Street-Lafayette Street; J, M, Z: Bowery-Delancey Street

 Th–Sa 10pm–4am, Su 11pm–4am